mlanza/todo/readme.md

 static # e.g. bring up the static server of your choice
 ```

 Then open your browser to the server address shown in the shell to see the app.

+## Browser as REPL

 Open the browser console in Developer Tools.
 Note what's being written to the log as you interact with the app.

-Read the comments in the app source.
+Temporarily and deliberately expose whichever vars you choose as globals.
+Do this to facilitate interactive, REPL-driven development.

-Interact with whatever vars have been deliberately exposed as globals.
-Temporarily expose whichever others you choose.
-Type `$state` in the console, for example, to access the world state.
+Enter `$state` into the console, for example, to access the world state.
 Swap functions against it at will.
-This is your REPL.

-To gain direct access a slew of commands type `cmd()`.
-This will expose all the modules as `_`, `$`, `dom`, `t`, etc. in the global namespace and facilitate interactive development.
+Enter `cmd()` to expose all the modules as `_`, `$`, `dom`, `t`, etc. in the global namespace as needed to further aid your interactivity.

 ## Credit